 Are you a messy painter?
 No matter how careful I am, I seem to always get paint or stain on my hands.
 This isn’t usually a problem because paint is easy enough to wash off your skin.
 Except, of course, when that paint is oil-based.
 That’s a completely different story.

 Oil-based paint on your hands is the worst.
 You go to wash it off, and the water just glides right on over that spot of paint on your finger.
-A couple months ago, I was painting with chalkboard paint.
+A couple months ago, I was painting with oil-based paint.
 I went to wash it off, and out of habit, brought it to the sink, put it under the running water, and wrapped my hand around the brush to squeeze it.
 Right away, I knew I had messed up – caught black handed with a hand full of oil-based paint.

 As for cleaning oil-based paint from brushes, I set aside one old glass jar (pickles, applesauce – one with a wide mouth) for cleaning my brushes.
-I pour about two inches of mineral spirits or paint thinner into the jar (enough to cover the paint on the brush), and set my brush inside.
-I’m never very eager to clean up my paint messes, so I usually just leave it in there until I get around to it – later that night, the next day, or often it waits until the weekend.
+I pour about two inches of mineral spirits or paint thinner into the jar (enough to cover the paint on the brush).

 Join the Refresh Living DIY & Upcycling Community

 Join the subscriber list to receive one to two emails per month with updates from the blog.
 PLUS, you'll gain access to my printables and graphics library.
 Every new design I create will be added here, and you'll have free access - forever!